What is Bad Bank? Meaning & How They Work

 Bad Bank Examples

-Several countries have implemented the bad bank concept with varying degrees of success.
-Notable bad bank examples include:
+Many countries have implemented the bad bank concept with varying degrees of success.
+A few bad bank examples include:

 1. USA

-The Troubled Asset Relief Program (TARP) was initiated during the financial crisis 2008 to buy up toxic assets from banks and stabilize the financial system.
+The Troubled Asset Relief Program (TARP) was initiated during the financial crisis of 2008 to buy up toxic assets from banks and stabilise the financial system.

 1. Ireland